-Ricks College in Rexburg, ID hosted a program titled Sunbirds.
-The Sunbird program was dedicated to providing continuing education and housing opportunities to the 55+ generation.
-On June 5, 1976 the Teton Earthen Dam ruptured flooding up to 15 miles out including the city of Rexburg and Ricks College where the Sunbird program was hosted.
-Due to the destruction of student housing and facilities on the Ricks College campus, the Sunbirds were without a summer residence.
+Years ago, Ricks College in Rexburg, ID hosted a program called Sunbirds.
+The Sunbird program had a goal to provide continuing education and housing opportunities for the 55+ generation.
+On June 5, 1976 the Teton Earthen Dam ruptured, flooding the city of Rexburg and Ricks College, which hosted the Sunbird program.
+Due to the destruction of student housing and facilities on the Ricks College campus, the Sunbirds were now without a summer residence.

 Utah State University opened its doors to the displaced Sunbirds.
-The Ricks College Sunbirds found both the university and the community so welcoming and friendly that plans were made to return to Logan the following summer of 1977.
+The Ricks College Sunbirds found both the university and the community so welcoming and friendly that many of them made plans to return to Logan the following summer in 1977.

 Rebuilding Ricks College was a lengthy process and housing and educational opportunities for Sunbird senior citizens dwindled until the program eventually ceased to operate.
-Meanwhile, the Logan Utah housing opportunity included 12 properties for this displaced group of seniors seeking a summer retreat with an enhanced experience.
-The Summer Citizens Program was born due to this unfortunate set of circumstances which resulted in the development of a lifelong continuing learning program or summer camp for seniors in Logan Utah.
+Meanwhile, the Logan housing opportunity included additional properties for this displaced group of seniors seeking a summer retreat.
+The Summer Citizens Program was born due to this unfortunate set of circumstances which resulted in the development of a lifelong learning program for seniors in Logan, Utah.

-During the development process of the Summer Citizens Program at Utah State University a partnership was formed with Logan City, the Cache Chamber of Commerce, and to promote Cache Valley/Logan Utah as a summer destination for seniors seeking moderate summer climate, as well as an environment that provides cultural and educational experiences.
-Logan, UT and Utah State University developed a partnership that provided exactly that opportunity.
+As it developed, the Summer Citizens Program at Utah State University formed a partnership with Logan City and the Cache Chamber of Commerce.
+These organizations worked together to promote Logan, Utah as a summer destination for seniors seeking a moderate summer climate, a friendly environment, and cultural and educational experiences.

-With a thriving performing arts district, Logan UT is a cultural hub for entertainment through live theater, first class opera, and a daily free noon concert in the Logan Tabernacle.
+With a thriving performing arts district, Logan UT is a cultural hub for entertainment with live theater, first class opera, and a daily free noon concert in the Logan Tabernacle.